Obrempong12/BookForest/README.md

 ## Acknowledgements 🙌

 Thanks to everyone who has supported the development of **Book Forest**, from concept to code.
-Special thanks to the contributors and the open-source community for their invaluable input and inspiration.
+Special thanks to ALx Africa  and the open-source community for their invaluable input and inspiration.

----

-Feel free to update the placeholders (like GitHub profile links, email addresses, etc.) with your own information, and this README will be ready to showcase your **Book Forest** project in a professional manner!
-Let me know if you'd like to add or adjust any other section.